 Then Sara created a solo show called Sparkle Bunny: The Last Raver Dancing.
 This was performed in Calgary (Sage Theatre), Victoria and Vancouver (Fringe Festivals) where critics compared her comedic talents to those of Carol Burnett (Terminal City).
 Sara also made some silly YouTube videos where people actually think Sparkle Bunny is real and leave comments like, ‘You make me want to kick a baby in the face, die raver die!’
 In 2011 a short film co-wrote by Sara Bynoe and Matthew Kowalchuck called Sparkle Bunny made it to the final 13 at the Crazy 8s film fest, although they did not get to make their film they are hoping to complete it this year.

-Sara is very interested in fun based participatory art like Dance Dance Party Party where she is the Den Mother for the Vancouver Chapter which runs Thursday nights from 8:30-9:30 at the Mt Pleasant Community Centre.
+Sara is very interested in fun based participatory art like Dance Dance Party Party.
+She was Den Mother for the Vancouver Chapter from 2008-2014.
+It’s still running at the Mt Pleasant Community Centre.

 In June of 2010 Sara created Say Wha?!
 Readings of Deliciously Rotten Writing.
 This is an alternative comedy show where performers (sometimes comedians, improvisors, actors, writers and local personalities) read from the very worst books they can find.
 Say Wha?! has been featured in the Courier, WE, CBC Radio, in the Vancouver Comedy Festival, Vancouver International Poetry Festival and the Olio Festival.